Code-Institute-Submissions/ellenstafford/testing.md

 ### Experience Page Navigation

-- Navigation via the navbar does not always when navigating to the **Education** or **Work Experience** section once in the Experience page.
+- Navigation via the navbar does not always work when navigating to the **Education** or **Work Experience** section once in the Experience page.

 - The characteristics of this bug is illustrated bellow (a **fail** means there is no response when the link is clicked):